 Producing large quantities of milk puts a significant metabolic strain on the animal.
 The great weight of the udders often causes painful stretching or tearing of ligaments and frequently causes foot problems, such as laminitis.
 These foot problems can be associated with significant pain.
 Dairy cattle are also susceptible to infections of the teat and udder (mastitis), which can be very painful.

 The milking machine itself may render the cow more susceptible to infection.
 The front teats may be subjected to vacuum pulsing for up to two minutes after the quarter has been emptied and while the hind teats are still yielding.
 This is believed to be painful for the cow, and may also weaken tissue.
 The nature of the vacuum milking process is known to increase the possibility of infection.

 A young female cow (heifer) has her first calf at about two years of age.
-The calf is taken away, usually within 12-24 hours of birth, and the mother is milked to capacity.
+The calf is usually taken away soon after being born, and the mother is milked to capacity.
 She is ready to conceive again about three weeks later, and every three weeks after that.
-She is put 'in calf' again at her second or third heat, and milking continues for some 10 months after she has given birth.
+She is likely put 'in calf' again at her second or third heat, and milking continues for some 10 months after she has given birth.
 She is 'rested' for several weeks before the next calf arrives, then the cycle continues for as long as she can continue to produce enough milk to be a "profitable unit".

 It's clear that separating a calf from his or her mother causes significant distress and suffering to both animals.

 Risky forced births